 Reporting Users and Profiles on Hinge

 With such a low bar for registration on dating apps, one can expect a few bad apples to enter the platform.
 Aside from the internal measures Hinge has in place to detect users with multiple accounts and those that try to restart their accounts often, Hinge relies on user feedback to help identify users who harass folks in the app or offline.
 Unfortunately this is not a perfect system.
 Some people may not feel comfortable reporting users for small infractions or larger, serious ones.

-If a date lies about their appearance, age, height or weight then it is perfectly acceptable to report the user to the app.
-If someone harasses you in the app or offline, make sure you are are able to keep notes, screenshots, evidence in case you need to report them to the app or to authorities.
+If a date lies about their age, appearance, height or weight than it is perfectly acceptable to report the user to the app.
+If someone harasses you in the app or offline, make sure you are able to keep notes, screenshots, evidence in case you need to report them to the app or to authorities.
 Unfortunately some harassers may try to elude being reported and report you (the victim) instead.

 Shadow-Banned from Hinge

 Online dating is tough and when people start to drop off on matches, people naturally assume they are what’s called shadow-banned.
 It’s a term that suggests a profile is not being shown as often or at all or communication is not being sent to others on the platform.
 The thought around this is that they were reported and although not banned from the site, can still use it but not like before.
 Some people believe this is a thing because they get no likes on Hinge (a topic discussed daily on Reddit).